kristofferkjeldby/SharedCache/README.md

 #### HttpSessionStringCache

-`HttpSessionStringCache`: Uses the Session storage.
+Uses the Http session as storage mechanism.
 Is in-memory only, and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.

 #### RedisStringCache